morleym/furtive-handbook/docs/swiss-pairings.md

 Usually, competitors are given a seed before the start of a Swiss competitions.
 That's called their "Pairing Number," and it can be used to order the competitors in a given Score Group.
 So while you might have, say, eight competitors in the "1-0" Score Group, you can order those competitors by their Pairing Number.
-Most approaches involve splitting a Score Group into a top half and a bottom half, using the Pairing Numbers, and then pairing competitors up between those halves.
+Most approaches involve splitting a Score Group into a top half and a bottom half, sorted using the Pairing Numbers, and then pairing competitors up between those halves.

 ### Strength of Schedule Focus